justinenis/Data-Mining/README.md

 ## Plot B

 This line faceted line graph was made to help determine the differences in ridership between workdays, which have a value of 1, and non-workdays, which have a value of 0.
-Upon observing either graph, its easy to understand that the highest peaks of ridership occurs during a workday, and at rushhour times.
+Observing either graph, its easy to understand that the highest peaks of ridership occurs during a work day, and during rush hour times.
 Non-workdays have a peak during mid-afternoons.

 ## Plot C